nissin-thomas/NetApp-Storage-Provision/README.md

 2. Python Version: 3.11 (Other versions also should be compatible)
 3. Run the command 'python --version' in RHEL Server to verify the version of python.
 4. Upgrade the python version if neccessary.
-5. Install required python libraries using below given commands in the RHEL Server
+5. Install required python libraries using below given commands in the RHEL Server<br>
-'''''''''''''''''''
+'''''''''''''''''''<br>
-pip install pandas
+pip install pandas<br>
-pip install fabric
+pip install fabric<br>
-pip install colorama
+pip install colorama<br>
 '''''''''''''''''''
-6. Download the Python script file 'NetApp_Provision_Script.py' and transfer it to the RHEL Server Create a directory '/storage_excel' in the RHEL Server.
+Download the Python script file 'NetApp_Provision_Script.py' and transfer it to the RHEL Server Create a directory '/storage_excel' in the RHEL Server.
 Download the Excel file 'Storage_LUN.xlsx' and save it in a SHARED Windows Folder with appropriate permissions.
 Mount the Windows SHARED folder to '/storage_excel' directory in RHEL Server and make sure 'Storage_LUN.xlsx' Excel file is visible there.